ubaldot/defrecs/README.md

 Here are some guidelines on how to design components:

 1. Each component must have a prefix, to be easily searched,
-2. Published signals must start with the prefix, e.g. `blink_led_state`
+2. Published signals must start with the prefix, e.g. `blink_led_state`,
-3. Each signal must be published/subscribed through a mutex.
+3. Each published/subscribed is protected through a mutex,as well as HAL calls (think for example if some usart component that transmit data is called concurrently),
 4. Mutex for publishing/subscribing must contain the same name of the associated output, e.g. `blink_led_state` -> `mutex_blink_led_state`
 5. Publish and subscribing functions is the same for all the components and